vectara/vectara-docs/www/docs/api-reference/chat-apis/chat_apis_overview.md

 Conversations represent individual chat sessions, and a conversation starts with a chat request to the Query endpoint.
 A unique `conversationId` is generated at the initiation of the chat session, which serves as the identifier for all subsequent turns within this conversation.
+Vectara stores conversations in a single chat history corpus in the customer account.

 ```json
 {